The Power in Lorraine Avila's words

 The Making of Yolanda La Bruja is Lorraine Avila's debut contemporary YA novel honoring Afro-Latino heritage and Black lineage.
 The story of sixteen-year-old Yolanda Nuelis Alvarez, a proud Black Dominican American girl, a young bruja in training, raised in the Bronx with a clear sense of community and activism.
 Following Mamá Teté’s spiritual guidance, Yolanda's spiritual journey and initiation approach as she begins to have conflicting visions with Ben, a white boy who transferred to Julia De Burgos High and has a history of racist behavior.
 Yolanda struggles to trust her intuition and often gives him the benefit of the doubt as she attempts to stop him from being a threat to others.

-Avila honors Afro/Black Caribbean spiritual connections of la Dominicanidad kept behind closed doors, a lack of identity awareness that praises whiteness over Blackness, which further disrupts Dominicans from associating words like “Negra” and “Morena” with some failing to acknowledge that Negra or Negro was the given name to black slaves and Moreno or Morena to free slave.
+Avila honors Afro/Black Caribbean spiritual connections of la Dominicanidad kept behind closed doors, a lack of identity awareness that praises whiteness over Blackness, which further disrupts Dominicans from associating words like “Negra” and “Morena” with some failing to acknowledge that Negra or Negro was the given name to Black slaves and Moreno or Morena to free slave.

 [ad]